sofiahuevo/PurrplingMod/docs/guide/getting-started.md

 There is one big change.
 You can't recruit companions until you recive an invitation from Marlon and you don't see his event.
 You can get invitation when:

 - You have access to Adventurer's guild
-- Reached 10 level of mines
+- Reached 20 level of mines
+- You have a 66% of required hearts with any recruitable NPC

 If you already match all of this conditions, you will get invitation letter morning.
 IMPORTANT: You must go out from your Farm house, otherwise you will not receive letter.